-We then cross Exhibition Road to the Art Museum and prepare for real pleasure once more : for this is one of the most fascinating museums in the world-filled with beauty and humanity.
+Crossing Exhibition Road to the Art Museum we may prepare for real pleasure once more: for this is one of the most fascinating museums in the world-filled with beauty and humanity.
 Not a mummy in it, not a South Sea trophy, not a fossil.
-It is all friendly and all interesting.
-It is also most shamefully huddled, but the new building will be ready soon and then one will be able to see as a whole many things that now one can examine only part by part.
+All is friendly and all interesting.
 It is South Kensington's mission to instruct England in domestic beauty.
 Everything that is most beautiful and wonderful in architecture and furniture, sculpture and metal work, jewellery and embroidery, pottery and glass, may here be studied either in the original or in facsimile.
 The best goldsmith's work in the world is here in electrotype, the best sculpture in casts.
-The Venus of Milo is here, and the Laocöon, the Elgin Fates, the Marble Faun, Michael Angelo's David: everything famous except the winged victory of Samothrace; I have not found that.
+The Venus of Milo is here, and the Laocöon, the Elgin Fates, the Marble Faun, Michael Angelo's giant David: everything famous except the Winged Victory of Samothrace, Donatello's great equestrian statue at Padua and Verrocchio's great equestrian statue at Venice; I have not found those.

 It is of course impossible to write of any museum adequately, even in a whole volume, and I have but a few pages.
 But this I can say, that there are at South Kensington original works of decorative art-carvings, enamels, lace, pottery, metal vessels, sculpture, glass-before which one can only stand entranced, so beautiful are they.
 The lace and embroidery alone are worth a long journey.
 The Della Robbias are worth a longer.
-'The Museum furthermore is made the despair of every collector by the custom a very interesting one and a very valuable one-but often devastating in its triumph-of appending to every treasure the price that was paid for it.
+The Museum furthermore is made the despair of every collector by the custom-a very interesting one and a very valuable one-but often devastating in its triumph-of appending to many of its treasures the price that was paid for it.
 Some are high; but the bargains!
 The bargains are heart-breaking.